ri-data/fraud-detection-ml/README.md

 | Random Forest | 97% | 74% | 0.84 |

+## Business Recommendation
+Deploy Random Forest with a manual review queue for flagged transactions.
+At 74% recall, the model catches 3 in 4 fraud attempts automatically.
+The remaining 26% can be caught through manual triggers — unusual location, new device, or first-time large transaction.

 Random Forest was the winner — 97% precision with 74% recall.
 ## What I Learned
 Accuracy is a misleading metric for imbalanced data.
 Recall is what